- About us

 If you have registered, you will receive up to six email and/or SMS messages (if you provided a mobile number) throughout the project to help you manage your ‘Zika Mozzie Seeking’:

-2 Receipt of 'egg collection kit': a chance to confirm whether you received your ‘egg collection kit’.
+1 Receipt of 'egg collection kit': a chance to confirm whether you received your second ‘egg collection kit’.
+You should receive this message in early May 2017.